Bill Good Marketing

 Country clubs, ethnic restaurants (Mexican, Chinese, Thai, etc. etc.), public libraries, community meeting rooms, Moose Lodge (yes, I had to reprimand someone for using one of those), and worst of all, your office.

 Don’t get me wrong.
 You can use your office but not for a public seminar.
-It’s fine for an educational seminar for clients and client guests.
+It’s fine for an educational seminar for clients and their guests.
 The usual social contract for people you have never met is: you buy dinner and I’ll give you some time.
 Use your office for a public seminar and I guarantee failure.

 Boring-Seminar-Mistake-made-by-Financial-Advisor

-Seminar Marketing Mistake #5: Boring or droning presentation style
+Seminar Marketing Mistake #5: Boring or Droning Presentation Style

 Let’s say you are served a delicious bowl of soup.
-A fly lands in it, struggles for a moment and then drowns.
+A fly lands in it, struggles for a moment, and then drowns.

-Of course you’re done with the soup.
+Of course, you’re done with the soup.
 Your otherwise perfect meal is ruined.

 Your droning speaking style is the fly in the soup.
 Those eight couples who came to check you out begin mentally checking themselves out within minutes, or even seconds of the drone beginning.